 iii.
 If additional measures are still insufficient, the transfer should be suspended/stopped, and the SCCs terminated.
 The personal data will need to be returned by the data importer to the data exporter (or deleted).
 In any case, it is recommendable to check whether the costs can be recovered from the other party.

 5. Transfers based on adequacy decisions of the European Commission: keep monitoring the periodic evaluation and updates to these decisions by the European Commission.
 These instruments are still valid, and transfers based thereon are not unlawful, until the adequacy decision for a certain third country is retracted by the European Commission or invalidated by the Court.

 Keep in touch

-Please note that this document may be updated based on expected guidance from the European Data Protection Board (EDPB) and other on-going developments.
+Please note that this document is an updated version of our news alert of 22 July 2020, and may be updated based on expected guidance from the European Data Protection Board (EDPB) and other on-going developments.